AdeyemiLucy/Hospital-Management-Database-System/README.md

 # Hospital-Management-Database-System
-A relational database system built with SQL Server for managing hospital operations  including patient registration, appointments, medical records.
+This project presents a relational database system built with SQL Server for managing hospital operations  including patient registration, appointments, medical records.
 Designed for healthcare data tracking and query-based insights.
+It is ideal for understanding relational database design in a healthcare setting and practicing SQL query writing, table normalization, and real-world data management.
 This project simulates a hospital management database system using SQL Server.
 It is designed to handle essential healthcare operations such as:

 - Patient registration and profile management